Darwin (character)

 Darwin (Armando Muñoz) is a mutant superhero appearing in American comic books published by Marvel Comics.
+The character was introduced in the series X-Men: Deadly Genesis, in which he was one of several previously unseen mutants recruited to rescue the original X-Men from Krakoa.
+Darwin possesses the mutant ability of reactive evolution, which allows him to continuously transform his body to adapt to danger.

 Edi Gathegi portrays Darwin in the film X-Men: First Class.

 Publication history

 Darwin first appeared in X-Men: Deadly Genesis #2 (February 2006), and was created by writer Ed Brubaker and artist Pete Woods.

 Fictional character biography

 Early life and Krakoa

 After birth, Darwin's powers of self-protection and continuous circumstantial evolution made his mother hate him.
 The Afro-Hispanic boy was found by scientists who experimented on him, bringing him to the attention of the public.
 He was found by Moira MacTaggert and recruited as one of her "fosters".
 He was in the first team, along with Kid Vulcan, Petra, and Sway to attempt to rescue the X-Men from Krakoa.

-While Petra and Sway were killed by Krakoa, Darwin and Vulcan were swallowed in the earth by a combination of Sway and Petra's powers.
-Darwin absorbed the remains of the two girls and then converted himself into energy to fuse with Vulcan.
+After Petra and Sway were killed by Krakoa, Darwin absorbed their remains and then converted himself into energy to fuse with Vulcan.
 This gave Vulcan the powers of Darwin, Petra, and Sway.
 Rachel Summers managed to expel Darwin's presence from Vulcan, who then took off for space.
-While dealing with the shocking revelations of the truth about Krakoa and Vulcan, Beast found out that Darwin was in fact still alive.
-He was brought back to the Institute, where Beast determined Darwin was now a being of pure energy.
-While not conscious, he was shown to still have brain activity and was still alive, located at the X-Mansion.
-Once separated from Vulcan, Darwin's abilities caused him to develop a physical form once more.
+Years later, Vulcan is brought back to the Xavier Institute and Beast detects Darwin within him, having survived in an unconscious state.
+Once separated from Vulcan, Darwin's abilities restore his body.